The TL;DR* of this article

 How do you uncover what’s really happening across your buyer’s journey?
 You dive head first into your customer journey analytics, right?
-But how do you know you’re getting the best insights needed to truly understand what your customers are thinking, feeling, saying, and doing across the buyer’s journey?
-That’s what we’re covering in this post.
+But how do you know you’re getting the best insights to truly understand what your customers are thinking, feeling, saying and doing?
+That’s what we’ll cover in this post.
 But first, a little background about why this matters.

 Although Newbase only surveyed CMOs, the implications of the customer’s journey extend throughout the organization.
-Everyone in your organization, from the sales and marketing teams to data scientists and human resources and all departments in between, must have an understanding of what’s happening from start to finish in your buyer’s journey.
-But, many departments don’t have a deep enough view of what’s going on in their buyer’s world.
-Or if they do, they fail to align their understanding of the customer’s journey with that of their colleagues, which quickly builds silo walls causing everyone to be working toward different business outcomes.
+Everyone in your organization, from the sales and marketing teams to data scientists, human resources and all departments in between, must understand what’s happening from start to finish in your buyer’s journey.
+Unfortunately, many departments don’t have a deep enough view of this process to fully understand it.
+When understanding of the customer journey is not the same throughout the organization, silo walls go up, causing everyone to be working toward different business outcomes.

 What Are Customer Journey Analytics Anyway?

 The process of tracking and analyzing the way customers use combinations of channels to interact with an organization.